autumn-info-442a/Homework1/Homework3.md

 ### Custom Messages
 - User is able to add their own custom message
-- User is able to add a time duration to their own custom message
 - User can add multiple custom messages
 - User can view their custom messages
 - User can edit their custom messages